-This course focuses on the development of communication skills within the context of client-centred occupational therapy practice.
+This course focuses on the development of communication skills within the context of clientcentred occupational therapy practice.
 The critical elements of the therapeutic relationship will be developed through interviewing and assessment strategies.
-This course will make extensive use of supervised video toping, and interaction with community volunteers through the Clinical Education Centre.
+This course will make extensive use of supervised videotaping, and interaction with community volunteers through the Clinical Education Centre.
 In addition, students will gain experience in professional communication skills.
-(4 credit units) contact Hours: 48
+(4.0 credit units).

-OT 852\ Group Theory and Process
+OT 852 Group Theory and Process

 This course will examine group theory, process and application to occupational therapy practice.
 It will focus on groups both as a means to enabling occupational therapy change and as a means for working effectively in a complex health care system.
 Laboratory sessions will facilitate the development of effective techniques in group leadership and participation.
-(3 credit units) Prerequisites: OT 851 or permission of the course coordinator.
-Contact Hours 36
+(3.0 credit units) PREREQUISITES: OT 851 or permission of the course coordinator.